-1.2.1 Grand Island Police Department
+1.2.1 Initiated by Grand Island Police Department

 The Grand Island Police Department (GIPD) Shift Sergeant will notify the Emergency Center of the need for snow removal or ice control.
-The Emergency Center shall notify the Streets Division of said request per the Streets Division call-out chart.
+The Emergency Center shall notify the Streets Division of said request per the Streets Division Emergency Operations Call Chart.